|

 Does body hair protect against sun damage?

 Thick body hair also makes it pretty difficult to apply a layer of sunscreen evenly over the skin.
-Shaving your body hair might help you protect your skin against sun damage, as you will be able to effectively apply sun protection all over, evenly.

 Why do athletes shave?

 Watching the Olympics, you will notice that most of the athletes in certain disciplines are hair-free.
-This is because having no body hair might play an advantage.
-In swimming, hair-free competitors are nearly 0.06-0.07 percent quicker than swimmers who do have body hair.
+This is because having no body hair might be an advantage.

 Is it okay to shave your arms?

 If you are very self-conscious about the hair on your arms, you might be tempted to shave it off.
 While arm hair is not as prevalent in the world of shaving as armpit or leg hair, many people do choose to shave it off.
-Just remember that if you choose to shave your arm hair, you will have to shave it off quite often, and you will need to deal with short, prickly hair between shaving.

 Final Thoughts